Wayzata, Minnesota

 Wayzata (/waɪˈzɛtə/ wy-ZET-ə) is a city in Hennepin County, Minnesota, United States.
-A western suburb of the Twin Cities, Wayzata is situated along the northern shore of Lake Minnetonka about 9 mi west of Minneapolis.
-Known for its small-town character and lakeside location, Wayzata is frequented by local boaters, shoppers, and restaurant goers.
+The population was 4,434 at the 2020 census.
+A suburb of the Twin Cities, Wayzata is located about 9 mi west of Minneapolis along the northern shore of Lake Minnetonka, the state's ninth-largest lake.

-The population was 4,434 as of the 2020 census.
-U.S. Route 12 passes through the city.
-One of Wayzata's landmarks is the Wayzata Train Depot, a historic and quaint rail station along the shores of Lake Minnetonka.
+Nicknamed "The Gateway to Lake Minnetonka," Wayzata is known for its upscale shopping and restaurant district along the lakeshore.
+Given its relative proximity to Minneapolis, the city is frequented by boaters, sailors, and visitors during the summer months.

 History

 Early history

-The name "Wayzata" comes from the Dakota word meaning “north” or “north shore.”
+The name "Wayzata" comes from the Dakota word wazíyata, meaning “north” or “north shore.”
 The Mdewakanton, a subtribe of the Dakota nation, treasured Lake Minnetonka—the "Big Water"—as a place for hunting, fishing, and harvesting wild rice and maple sap.
 Spirit Knob, a peninsula in Wayzata Bay, was regarded as a particularly sacred place.
 The Dakota resided in this area of Minnesota until 1851, when the Treaty of Mendota was signed and land west of the Mississippi was opened for Euro-American settlement.
 Most Dakota were exiled from Minnesota after 1862.

 Oscar E. Garrison originally platted Wayzata in 1854.
-In 1855, it saw an influx of settlers, who built a sawmill, a hotel, and a blacksmith shop.
+In 1855, it saw an influx of Yankee settlers from New England and Upstate New York, who built a sawmill, a hotel, and a blacksmith shop.
 Most early settlers made their living by clear-cutting the land to grow corn and wheat.
 In 1857, this flourishing economy was nearly terminated by a grasshopper infestation, but the community rebounded when ginseng was discovered in the remaining hardwood forest.
 Ginseng root was in great demand as an aphrodisiac in China.
 During this boom, Wayzata became a collection center for ginseng roots discovered around Lake Minnetonka.

 In 1867 the Saint Paul and Pacific Railroad extended its tracks to Wayzata, making it the area's transportation hub.
 The railroad was particularly important to local farmers because they now had easy access to markets in Minneapolis, Saint Paul, and beyond.
 The railroad also made Wayzata the original "gateway" to Lake Minnetonka, which was billed as a place of commanding beauty and good health.